Lynn UniversityLynn Library

 Note.
 The dictionary author is typically an organization (ex.
 Merriam-Webster).
 If the author and publisher are the same, omit the publisher.

-Entry in a dictionary with an individual author(s)
+Entry in a dictionary or encyclopedia with an individual author(s)

 Author.
 (Year, Month Day).
 Title of the entry.
 In Editor (Ed.), Title of reference work in italics (edition, page numbers).
 Publisher Name.
 URL.